Crash of a Piper PA-31-310 Navajo B in Grand Manan

 Circumstances:

-While on a training flight on behalf of the 113th Reconnaissance Squadron, the crew encountered engine problems and the captain attempted to divert to Yarmouth Airport.
-On approach, the twin engine aircraft went out of control and crashed in flames few km short of runway.
-The aircraft was destroyed by impact forces and a post crash fire.
-All five crew members were killed.
+While on a training flight on behalf of the 113th Reconnaissance Squadron, the crew encountered engine problems and the captain decided to return to Yarmouth Airport.
+On descent, the twin engine airplane went out of control and crashed into trees, bursting into flames, few km from Yarmouth.
+The airplane was destroyed by impact forces and a post crash fire and all five crew members were killed.

 Crew: